soggysec/psida/README.md

 3. To use idb_push you also need to:

     3.1.
-Create a back-end server with:
+Create a back-end server and:

-        3.1.1. zmq ("pip install pyzmq" should do the trick).
+        3.1.1.
+Install zmq ("pip install pyzmq" should do the trick).

-	    3.1.2. zmq_forwarder as a Windows service; starting it (via services.msc) and setting it as Automatic is probably a good idea.
+	    3.1.2.
+Install zmq_forwarder as a Windows service; starting it (via services.msc) and setting it as Automatic is probably a good idea.

 	3.2.
-And on every local host - Set the back-end host name via idb_push.configure(backend_hostname='your_backend_hostname_or_ip'); this setting is permanently saved in idb_push.cfg.
+On every local host - Set the back-end host name via idb_push.configure(backend_hostname='your_backend_hostname_or_ip'); this setting is permanently saved in idb_push.cfg.

 At this point PSIDA supports only IDA 6.9.
 It can be made to work on IDA 6.8 (and probably earlier versions), but it's tricky and requires (at least) a recompiled version of the IDAPython plugin that exposes the necessary functions.